OctechSolutions/Aperture/ApertureStage3Report.md

     </figcaption>
 </figure>

-Above figure shows how Redux interacts with react components and the Firebase database.
+Above figure shows how Redux interacts with react components and the Firestore database.
 React redux wraps around the parent and child components of react and allows state changes among child components and send queries and receive responses from firebase through React Redux.